The #1 Fabric to Avoid, According to Science

 As anyone with dry- or itchy-skin issues will tell you, certain fabrics exacerbate the problem.
 One of the biggest culprits is one that's found in nature—wool (not to be confused with the softer merino wool).
 Live Science says that wearing wool can trigger eczema flare-ups, and a Mayo Clinic doctor, Megan Johnston Flanders, MD, says that the fabric can even irritate normal skin.

 This is the category that holds the majority of the skin-harming culprits.
 Man-made fabrics like acrylic, polyester, rayon, acetate, and nylon are treated with thousands of harmful toxic chemicals during production, according to ScienceDaily.
-They reported on a study from Stockholm University, in which researchers chose four groups of substances related to health risks and tested them for "occurrence, quantity, toxicity, and how easily they may penetrate the skin."
-The highest concentrations of two of the substances were found in none other than polyester.
+In a study from Stockholm University, researchers chose four groups of substances related to health risks and tested them for "occurrence, quantity, toxicity, and how easily they may penetrate the skin," and the highest concentrations of two of the substances were found in none other than polyester.

 Toxic chemicals aside, synthetic fabrics simply don't breathe, and anyone who's worn polyester on a hot summer day is probably well aware of that.
 The fabric also traps odors, which Popular Science explained in an article.
 Not to go into too much gory detail, but skin germs found in sweat feast on chemicals, which synthetic fibers can't absorb, therefore creating an environment for smelly bacteria to grow.
 All signs point to polyester being the number one worst fabric for skin.

 Any fabric made to be wrinkle-resistant (even non-synthetic ones) get their wrinkle-free powers from a hazardous chemical called formaldehyde.
 ScienceDaily reported that greener methods are being investigated, but in the meantime, if you're tempted to purchase an item based on this quality, we suggest sticking with natural fabrics and grabbing the steamer instead.